celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ### Register as a Validator

-In order to perform Validator actions with the Account created in the previous step, you will need to authorize a Validator signer key for the `ReleaseGold` contract account.
+In order to perform Validator actions with the Account created in the previous step, you will need to authorize a [Validator signer](../operations-manual/summary/detailed#authorized-validator-signers.md) for the `ReleaseGold` contract account.

-If you were part of the genesis validator set, you will have already generated this key and submitted it via gist.
-Note that if you are planning running more than one validator, each validator will need a distinct validator signer key.`
+If you were part of the genesis validator set, you will have already generated this key and submitted it via Gist.
+Note that if you are planning to run more than one validator, each validator will need a distinct validator signer.

 ```bash
 # On the Validator machine